 Another person noted much the same saying, “Clothing, shade and the fact that sunscreen is mostly only necessary during peak hours of 10 – 4 can greatly reduce the costs associated with sunscreen.”

 I got emails that mimicked the comments above.
 I don’t think any of the comments were out of line either.
 I agree that chemicals are icky and I totally get wanting to limit your exposure.
-Still, from a purely outdoor advocate point of view I don’t agree with other sun protection methods as much as I agree with sunscreen.
+Still, from an outdoor advocate point of view I don’t agree that keeping kids inside is a great idea.

 Everyone says, “Don’t go outside between 10am and 4pm”